tadewoosh/F103_Bootloader/README.md

 ### Defining the app start address

+In the definitions section of the code you find:
 ```C
 /* Flash starting adress for STM32 devices: */
 #define FLASH_START					0x08000000
 /* Application start address at 16kb (byte 16384) from the flash start*/
 #define APPLICATION_ADDRESS        	(FLASH_START + 0x4000)
 ```
+This is the calculation of the app starting address.
+It is quite simple: to the flash start address you add the size of the bootloader partition (16K = 0x4000).
+This value is then passed to the magic ingredient.

 ### The magic ingredient
+Here we go.
+Once the bootloader does all it needs to do, like read, compare, reflash or reject the new app binary image we call the `jump_to_app` function.
 ```C
 void jump_to_app(const int ADDRESS)
 {